whatisaphone/self-driving-car/README.md

 ### Next

 - make it work when orange
+- try changing the max handbrake threshold to 0.5?
 - diagonal kickoff
 - add the offense swing-around stuff (when no good shot angle)
 - cache simulations to save on cpu